4 Square (game show): Pick a Picture

 This round also used a 6-by-6 grid of numbers, most of which had pictures hidden behind them.
 The contestants started the round by choosing four free squares each to turn to their respective colours.
-Next, each in turn chose one square; if a picture was behind it, the host asked a question.
+Next, each in turn chose one square; if a picture was hidden there, the host asked a question related to it.
 A correct answer scored one point and claimed the square, but a miss gave the point and the square to the opponent.
 As before, contestants scored five bonus points for completing a 4 Square.
 Some squares (either four or seven) hid sad faces, called "gremlins" by the host.
 If a contestant found a gremlin, the opponent earned the square and the point.

 The round continued until all 36 squares had been claimed or, later, when no more 4 Squares were possible.

 The Maze

 Each contestant had 60 seconds to complete a maze with 10 junction points, each of which had a true/false statement associated with it.
 Each time the contestant answered correctly, they scored one point and advanced to the next junction.
-However, a miss sent them into a dead end, from which they could return only by answering another question correctly.
+However, a miss sent them into a dead end, from which they could return and pass the junction only by answering another question correctly.
 If the contestant made it past the final junction before time ran out, they exited the maze and were asked a bonus question worth 10 points.
 If both contestants reached the exit, only the faster of the two could play for the bonus.

 The game ended with a second "Pair the Squares" round, or in later shows, the rest of the first "Pair the Squares" round with the board as it was when time was called.
-The player with the most points continued on in the tournament.
+The high scorer at the end of the game advanced in the tournament.

-The tournament winner won a holiday to any place they desired.